European, US investigators make major darknet bust

 Knocking out Wall Street Market is unlikely to have a lasting impact on online criminal markets, though law enforcement officials make it clear they are going after sellers and customers, Shortis said.

-In Los Angeles, two drug suppliers were arrested and authorities confiscated some $1 million cash, weapons and drugs in raids.
+In Los Angeles, two drug suppliers were arrested, and authorities confiscated about $1 million cash, weapons and drugs in raids.
 They were only identified by their online monikers, “Platinum45” and “Ladyskywalker,” and characterized as “major drug traffickers” dealing methamphetamine and fentanyl.

-After the first big takedown of such a marketplace, of Silk Road in 2013, it took overall trade about 4-5 months to recuperate, Shortis said.
-And after law enforcement took out Hansa and AlphaBay in 2017 it took about month, he said.
+After the first big takedown of such a marketplace, of Silk Road in 2013, it took overall trade about four to five months to recuperate, Shortis said.
+And after law enforcement took out Hansa and AlphaBay in 2017, it took about a month, he said.

 Shortis said one threat he does see to the market, in the short term at least, are so-called denial of service cyberattacks that effectively knock web servers offline by flooding them with traffic.